usgpo/cataloging-records-geographic-based/README.md

 - The main page of the repository on that date will be displayed.
 - The resources in the repository on that date will be available for viewing and downloading.

-## Contact Information
+## Feedback and Questions

-Please send your feedback and questions about our repository and records to MCS by submitting an inquiry in the Cataloging/Metadata (Policy and Records) category via [askGPO](https://ask.gpo.gov/s/).
+For questions and feedback about the repositories, collections, and resources, please submit inquiries via [askGPO](https://ask.gpo.gov/s/).
+Select the Federal Depository Library tile and then the Cataloging/Metadata (Policy and Records) category.